ktye-UF/MiniWECC/ReadMe.txt

 	demo for comparing copula inference results based on 720 samples and 360 samples
 3. 'demo2_mc_result.m':
-	demo for comparing Monte-Carlo results based on 720 samples and 360 samples
+	demo for comparing Monte-Carlo results based on 720 samples and 360 samples Others to be updated:
+4. demo for comparing probabilistic results on all 720 samples or clustered data

 ===============Requirements==============
 - UQLab: https: //www.uqlab.com/install